jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/others.md

 between developers and hackers on a day-to-day basis via ARM.
-In One-Shot Hacking,
-communication is handled
-through the project manager (PM) as a single point of contact (SPOC).

 ## How long does it take you to answer a question in the comment system?